sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 = Free and Practical Software for Algebraic Combinatorics =

-International Sage Workshop on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics
+International SageMath Workshop on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics

 Dates: July 8-12, 2019